PhillipzAlexander/hello-world/README.md

 Starting tutorial

-I'm on a journey to become a Video-Game Master, I wasnt to create video games and make them awesome.
+I'm on a journey to become a Video-Game Master, I want to create video games and make them awesome.